-NACCHO is activated for several hurricanes and tropical storms and is coordinating with federal partners to monitor impacts to local public health.
-Local health departments impacted by the storm that have critical issues and needs related to hurricane response that they would like brought forward to federal partners should contact us at email@example.com.
+As of 9/26/18 NACCHO deactivated its incident command for hurricane Florence.
+We continue to engage with federal and local partners on Florence recovery efforts and monitor other emerging weather events.
+Local health departments impacted by storms that have critical issues and needs related to hurricane response that they would like brought forward to federal partners should contact us at firstname.lastname@example.org.

 SITREP (as of Monday, 9/25 at 8:45 AM ET)

 - Hurricane Florence: The primary impacts of the hurricane continues to be flooding, primarily in NC, which is restricting access to major roadways.
 Healthcare and public health impacts include:

 - Road closures in NC impacting fuel deliveries and access to energy and communications infrastructure for repairs.